oktaytuncay/Kubernetes/kubernetes.md

 ...
 ```

-The secret token mounted at location `/var/run/secrets/kubernetes.io/serviceaccount` inside the pod.
+The secret token is mounted at location  `/var/run/secrets/kubernetes.io/serviceaccount` inside the pod.

 From inside the pod, If we run the following command to list the contents of the directory, we'll see the secret mounted as three separate files.